xtuml/xtuml.github.io/class-prep/index.md

 ## <a id="1."></a> 1.
 Virtual Machine

 ### <a id="1.1."></a> 1.1.
 Log in
+The instructions to connect and log in here are the basic steps.
+To set up a shared folder from the local machine while logging in, [follow these instructions](connect_shared_folders.html).

 * Launch __Remote Desktop Connection__
 ![Launching Remote Desktop](img/Launching_Remote_Desktop.png){:height="703" width="401"}
 * Enter one of the available IP Addresses: __13.115.34.116__, __18.179.35.212__